You’ve seen them around the office, at the coffee shop, and while you’re driving around town.

 They’re not important in the same way that board governance, DEI (diversity, equity, and inclusion), gift acknowledgements, communication segmenting, etc. etc. — but important in a way that’s fun, impactful, affordable and achievable.

-A sticker is one of my most favorite things I can receive from a nonprofit I support.
+A vinyl sticker is one of my most favorite things I can receive from a nonprofit I support.

 Because it allows me to publicly display my pride for supporting the organization and my passion for the cause.
 Stickers invite supporters to be participants in promoting the brand, albeit in a passive way.